Dr Simon Lockrey is a leading sustainability and design innovation researcher, having been based as a researcher at RMIT since 2009.

 Simon's professional work has crossed a large range of industries including design consultancies, leading commercial interior furniture manufacturers and multinational appliance companies.
 The products he has designed have been both 'small run' and 'mass produced', as his roles have covered all stages of the design process.
 He has worked with a range of materials and processes in both design and manufacturing environments.

-Simon has won many international design and innovation awards for his efforts.
-He keynotes at international conferences, mentors young designers in teaching roles, and applies practical experience to sustainability projects engaging industry, manufacturers and wider community sectors.
+Simon has also won many international design and innovation awards for his efforts, including 2015 IDEA Award finalist (Glowpear); 2014 Melbourne Design Award Gold recipient (Glowpear); Australian Design Award 2011, and Good Design recipient 2011, 2012 (Dyson) and 2015 (Glowpear); and Red Dot Award recipient 2010, and honourable mention 2012 (Dyson).
+He keynotes at international conferences, mentors your designers in teaching roles and applies practical experience to sustainability projects engaging industry, manufacturers and wider community sectors.

-Simon has won many international design and innovation awards for his efforts, including 2015 IDEA Award finalist (Glowpear); 2014 Melbourne Design Award Gold recipient (Glowpear); Australian Design Award 2011, and Good Design recipient 2011, 2012 (Dyson) and 2015 (Glowpear); and Red Dot Award recipient 2010, and honourable mention 2012 (Dyson).
+Simon has also won many international design and innovation awards for his efforts, including 2015 IDEA Award finalist (Glowpear); 2014 Melbourne Design Award Gold recipient (Glowpear); Australian Design Award 2011, and Good Design recipient 2011, 2012 (Dyson) and 2015 (Glowpear); and Red Dot Award recipient 2010, and honourable mention 2012 (Dyson).